flightaware/tcl-fogbugz-api/README.md

 This package provides a Tcl native interface to the FogBugz XMP API as documented at http://fogbugz.stackexchange.com/fogbugz-xml-api

-Currently this package only supports login and the various list methods of the API.

 Requirements
 ------------

 * A [FogBugz](http://www.fogcreek.com/fogbugz/) server or FogBugz On Demand account
-* Tcl 8.4 or newer
+* Tcl 8.5 or newer
 * [tDOM](https://github.com/tDOM/tdom)

 Other Stuff that's Included